henningkoehlernz/discord-config/README.md

 ## Other

 For role auto-assignment, YAGPDB bot can be used:
-* Setup of role auto-assign must be done manually on https://yagpdb.xyz/manage/ under rolecommands
+* Setup of role auto-assign must be done manually on https://yagpdb.xyz/manage/ under Tools & Utilities > Role Commands
 * Once set up, create new role menu (https://docs.yagpdb.xyz/tools-and-utilities/self-assignable-roles#role-menu)